axiand/shader-tunings/README.md

 These tunings are set up in such a way where caves and unlit areas are pitch-black.
 While this is good for cinematic shots, it might be bad for regular gameplay unless you have lots of torches on you.

 # Installation
 Download whichever tunings you want.
 Open settings > video settings > shader packs > [whichever pack the tuning uses] > shader pack settings.
 Then, finally, locate and click the Import settings button.
 It looks like a download icon.
-Select the tuning file you downloaded, and you're all set.
+Select the tuning file you downloaded (a specific .txt, not the entire zip archive!), and you're all set.

 # List of Tunings